A Man Was Going Down the Road: Plot

 The novel is written in three parts, spanning generations.
 The first part, Aeëtes, tells the story of Phrixus and his upbringing by King AEetes, the king of Colchis.
-In his new land, Phrixos would always be an outsider “like a cuckoo’s egg” and forever in debt to the people who saved him and reared him.
+In his new land, Phrixos would always be an outsider "like a cuckoo's egg" and forever in debt to the people who saved him and reared him.
 This is also the tale of Jason, the Argonauts, and the Golden Fleece.
 Jason arrives from Greece to steal the golden wool, but kidnaps Medea, the daughter of King AEetes, as she drugs her father in order to also steal the golden fleece of the winged ram.
-Young and handsome, Jason is regarded as a hero, although a “wrongdoer.”
+Young and handsome, Jason is regarded as a hero, although a "wrongdoer".

 Part II, Ukheiro, is of a warrior, who breaks his leg in battle.
 His wife Marekhi dies in childbirth and Ukheiro's 10-year-old daughter Popina looks after her father and the new-born boy, Parnaoz.
 While waiting for death – for he can no longer fight as a warrior – Ukheiro takes up embroidery.
 His son Parnaoz falls madly in love with Ino, the seventh daughter of black-eyed Malalo.
 But theirs is a troubled relationship, and he has a competitor.
 Parnaoz's sister Popina has a son, Popeye, whose father flees at news of the pregnancy.
 As Popeye grows, he too falls in the love with Ino.
 The rivalry between Parnaoz and his nephew Popeye is intense, and Parnaoz eventually leaves Colchis for Crete.

 Part III, Parnaoz, is the story of Parnaoz's return to Colchis after about 10 years in Crete.
 But Ino has not yet married, and the rivalry between Parnaoz and Popeye continues.
-Parnaoz marries childhood friend, Tina, but he “didn’t care whom he married” for he was “looking for a refuge.. somewhere to hide from Ino.”
+Parnaoz marries his childhood friend, Tina, but he "didn't care whom he married" for he was "looking for a refuge.. somewhere to hide from Ino."
 Tina and Parnaoz soon have a son, little Ukheiro, but Parnaoz now wants to leave his wife.
-“Parnaoz knew only one thing: whether he got together with Ino or not, he could never accept not being with her, or any substitute life offered, or anything from life.”
+"Parnaoz knew only one thing: whether he got together with Ino or not, he could never accept not being with her, or any substitute life offered, or anything from life."
 Interwoven in this section is also the tale of Icarus and Daedalus.
 In Greek mythology, father and son attempt to flee Crete with waxed and feathered wings.
 Icarus does not heed his father's warning, and flies too close to the sun.
 The heat melts the waxed wings, and he falls into the sea and drowns.
 What follows Parnaoz's disillusionment with his wife, and his constant pining for Ino, is the tragedy that comes from not heeding any warning, and from idealistic and obsessive love.